Hold Up (song): Composition

-"Hold Up" is written in the key of C major in common time with a tempo of 84 beats per minute.
+A reggae song, "Hold Up" is written in the key of C major in common time with a tempo of 84 beats per minute.
 The song follows a chord progression of C–F–D–G–D–F, and when it comes to Beyonce's vocals, they go from C_{3} to F_{5}.
 The track features a light reggae beat.

 A demo of "Hold Up" – a simple track containing just a chorus – was first written and recorded by Diplo and Ezra Koenig in 2014.
 Koenig, the frontman of the indie rock band Vampire Weekend, was interested in the opening of "Can't Get Used to Losing You" by Andy Williams, played to him by Diplo, and wrote a hook around it.
 The lyrics include a slight rewording of the chorus of "Maps" by Yeah Yeah Yeahs that Koenig had tweeted years prior.

-Beyonce, having heard and liked the demo, gave it to various songwriters to get the best ideas for building on it.
+Beyoncé, having heard and liked the demo, worked with different songwriters to build the song around it.
 MNEK said he wrote a full song over the demo, but Beyoncé only made use of 3 lines from his song, which were eventually used in the bridge.

-He also mentioned the unique process of Beyoncé: "The way she works, she is a writer in herself.
+He also mentioned the unique process of working with Beyoncé: "The way she works, she is a writer in herself.
 And then she pieces together stuff and she pieces together, you know, Diplo's going to work on the track; she's going to send it to me to do a melody idea.
 That's the process.
 And it worked because she's overlooking everything."

 Father John Misty also said Beyoncé contacted him after she heard his song through Emile Haynie.
 She gave him the simple demo track and he ended up writing the first verse and refrain.
 He told NME, "With 'Hold Up' they just sent me the beat and the hook.
 I wrote that first verse and the 'jealous and crazy' part."

 He didn't know if his part would be used or not but later Beyoncé told him in person that his part made the final cut at his 2015 Coachella set.

-In the outro of the song, Beyoncé sampled the hook from "Turn My Swag On" by Soulja Boy.
+In the outro, Beyoncé interpolates the hook from "Turn My Swag On" by Soulja Boy.

 She used the first two lines of the hook twice with slow falsetto vocals to express the feeling between denial and anger.